insomniac-engineer/dsa-notes/README.md

 ## 🧭 **Pattern Signals**

-Use this table during the first minute of pattern recognition.

 | If the problem asks for... | Try this Pattern... | Key Intuition | Signals |
 | :--- | :--- | :--- | :--- |
 | **In-place array modification** | Read / Write Compression | **One-way (Fast/Slow)**: One pointer scans, the other writes valid data. | Remove element, Remove duplicates, Filter, In-place |